(EIGHTEENTH CENTURY ENLIGHTENMENT PHILOSOPHERS – continued)

 Rousseau gave a boost to romanticism in the arts, believing as he did more in the emotions of the unlearned than in the reason of intellectuals.
 He had no use for Plato, Aristotle or the scholastics.
 He was for action rather than what the well-to-do called reason.
 With Voltaire he was for a time friendly, but Voltaire was anti-Romantic, and he criticized Rousseau's admiration for Stone Age tribal society, writing to Rousseau that after reading his work, "one feels like crawling on all fours."

 In 1762, Rousseau was driven into exile – to Switzerland and England.
 In 1763, his book The Social Contract, made the Catholic Church's index of forbidden books, and an order went out for his arrest.
-He was well received in London, but there he was overcome by feelings of persecution, and in 1767 he fled England, returning to France – where he was still wanted by the law.
+He was well received in London, but there he was overcome by feelings of persecution, and in 1767 he returned to France, where he was still wanted by the law.
 In France the authorities ignored him, and he died the following year, at the age of sixty-six.

 In 1751 the first part of a new encyclopedia was published – subjects that started with the letter A. The two men most responsible for the work were the writer Denis Diderot and Jean d'Alembert (pronounced zhan dah-lemBEAR), a respected scientist and mathematician.
 The two men believed that knowledge would bring people more happiness, and they wished to combat what they believed was the ignorance, myth, dogma and superstition inherited from the Middle Ages.
 Some of their writing on subjects beginning with the letter "A" offended government and Church authorities.
 The government banned the book, and the Church placed the book on its index of forbidden books and threatened excommunication on all who read or bought it.